 The Grief of the Late Diagnosis

-Unmasking often starts with a diagnosis, but that diagnosis can bring complicated feelings.
-It is common to hear community members say, “I almost wish I wasn’t diagnosed.”
+Unmasking often starts with a diagnosis.
+But that diagnosis can bring complicated feelings.
+Community members commonly say, “I almost wish I wasn’t diagnosed.”

 ’I Wish I Was Never Diagnosed’: Understanding the Regret